-Operating leases in which the Company is the lessee are recorded as operating lease right of use ("ROU") assets and operating liabilities, included in other assets and liabilities, respectively, on its consolidated statement of financial condition.
+Operating leases in which the Company is the lessee are recorded as operating lease right of use ("ROU") assets and operating liabilities, included in other assets and liabilities, respectively, on its Consolidated Statement of Financial Condition.

 Operating lease ROU assets represent the Company's right to use an underlying asset during the lease term and operating lease liabilities represent the Company's obligation to make lease payments arising from the lease.
 ROU assets and operating lease liabilities are recognized at lease commencement based on the present value of the remaining lease payments using a discount rate that represents the Company's incremental borrowing rate at the lease commencement date.
-Operating lease expense, which is comprised of amortization of the ROU asset and the implicit interest accreted on the operating lease liability, is recognized on a straight-line basis over the lease term, and is recorded in occupancy expense in the consolidated statement of income.
+Operating lease expense, which is comprised of amortization of the ROU asset and the implicit interest accreted on the operating lease liability, is recognized on a straight-line basis over the lease term, and is recorded in occupancy expense in the Consolidated Statement of Income.

-The Company's operating leases primarily relate to banking offices with remaining lease terms from one to forty-four years.
-The Company's leases are not complex and do not contain residual value guarantees, variable lease payments, or significant assumptions or judgments made in applying the requirements of Topic 842.
-Operating leases with an initial term of 12 months or less are not recorded on the consolidated statements of financial condition and the related lease expense is recognized on a straight-line basis over the lease term.
-At December 31, 2021, ROU assets and liabilities were \$ 11.5 million and \$12.2 million, respectively.
-At December 31, 2020, the operating lease ROU assets and liabilities were \$ 12.0 million and \$12.8 million, respectively.
+The Company's operating leases primarily relate to banking offices with remaining lease terms from one to forty-three years.
+The Company's leases are not complex and do not contain residual value guarantees, variable lease payments, or significant assumptions or judgments made in applying the requirements of ASC Topic 842.
+Operating leases with an initial term of 12 months or less are not recorded on the Consolidated Statement of Financial Condition and the related lease expense is recognized on a straight-line basis over the lease term.
+At December 31, 2022, ROU assets and liabilities were \$22.3 million and \$22.7 million, respectively.
+At December 31, 2021, the operating lease ROU assets and liabilities were \$11.5 million and \$12.2 million, respectively.
 The Company does not have any finance leases or any significant lessor agreements.